harish-garg/harish/source/_posts/How-to-Build-a-Serverless-GPT-3-Powered-using-NextJS-React.md

 ## Requirements
 **GPT-3 API Key**

 In order to build a GPT-3 Powered App, you need to have the API key from OpenAI.
 For that, you need to apply for access to the API.
-If you don't have the acces syet, I wrote a guide on [how to get access to OpenAI GPT-3 API](https://harishgarg.com/writing/how-do-you-get-access-to-openai-gpt-3/)
+If you don't have the access yet, I wrote a guide on [how to get access to OpenAI GPT-3 API](https://harishgarg.com/writing/how-do-you-get-access-to-openai-gpt-3/)

 **NodeJS**